apache/sedona/docs/api/sql/GeoSparkSQL-Overview.md

 # Introduction

 ## Function list
-GeoSparkSQL supports SQL/MM Part3 Spatial SQL Standard.
+SedonaSQL supports SQL/MM Part3 Spatial SQL Standard.
 It includes four kinds of SQL operators as follows.
 All these operators can be directly called through:
 ```Scala
 var myDataFrame = sparkSession.sql("YOUR_SQL")
 ```